francistinao/francistinao/README.md

 - 👨‍💻 All of my projects are available at [francistinao.tech](francistinao.tech)

-- ⚡ Fun fact **I love art---I drew a lot of illustrations, traditionally or digitally.
-I also love listening music.**
+- ⚡ Fun fact **I love art---I love to draw a lot of illustrations, traditionally or digitally & also like to listen music most of the time**

 <h3 align="left">Connect with me:</h3>
 <p align="left">